 At a very basic level, it’s important to recognize that a digital asset is not just a digital file.
 Anyone can make a digital file quickly and easily, but most will not make the grade of the digital asset.
 If you make a quick Word document to take notes, it’s not a digital asset.

 Digital assets are digital files that your organization has invested time and other resources into, and that has a current or enduring business value to your organization.
-Images and videos that you use for marketing definitely fit into this definition, and business plans do as well.
+Images and videos that you use for marketing definitely fit into this definition and can be protected using digital rights management as well.
 Lists of which coffees your staff members prefer (probably) do not.

 As you can see, the scope of what constitutes a digital asset is extremely broad.
 This gives rise to two related points that are critical to understanding when it comes to managing them:

 When you combine these two factors – scope and heterogeneity – you can see how easy it is for organizations to find it difficult to store and manage them effectively.
 If you don’t come up with a system for the management of your digital assets, and instead rely on the goodwill of your staff, your file system is going to descend into chaos pretty quickly.

 Avoiding this kind of chaos is precisely the aim of DAM systems.
 These systems allow you to code and sort all of your digital assets so they can be stored in a logical way; so that your staff can find exactly the asset they need; and so you can manage access to them in order to improve cybersecurity.
 All of the more specific benefits of DAM systems flow from these basic principles.

 Research indicates that the ROI of using a digital asset management system is between 8:1 and 14:1.
 This is large because of the time savings that DAM systems provide – with all of your assets stored and described in a logical way, you are going to spend a lot less time looking for them.